ABOUT CAPERNAUM

 What made you desire to become a Capernaum team member?

-Initially, it was my desire to help people and utilize my administrative skills.
-That quickly developed into having a passion for these incredible kiddos and families we serve, and the fact that I could still make a huge impact in their lives, even from behind the scenes!
+Initially, my desire was to help people and to use my administrative skills.
+That quickly developed into a passion for the incredible kiddos and families we serve, and for the fact that I could still make a huge impact in their lives, even from behind the scenes!

 Share a favorite story while working at Capernaum.

-My favorite story about working for Capernaum is actually getting to hear all of the stories from our therapists!
+My favorite story about working for Capernaum is actually hearing all the stories from our therapists!
 My heart overflows with joy when a therapist says to me, “You’ll never guess what so-and-so did today!”
 We celebrate everything – there is nothing too small to be thankful for!

 What’s your favorite way to spend a free afternoon?